 This “cake” has a sugar cookie base, a leftover Halloween candy center, and a Five-Ingredient Brownie top.
-When baking, the chocolate of the chopped candy bars melts into the surrounding layers of cookie and brownie, forming a gooey, rich layer in the center that can’t be beat by any other baked good.
-And Alex knows baked goods.
+When baking, the chocolate of the chopped candy bars melts into the surrounding layers of cookie and brownie, forming a gooey, rich layer in the center.

 Leftover Halloween Candy Cake